 30.7.8 Format and Validation of Start-Up and Shut-Down Times

-For a Generating Unit or a Resource-Specific System Resource, the submitted Start-Up Time expressed in minutes (min) as a function of down time expressed in minutes (min) must be a staircase function with up to three (3) segments defined by a set of 1 to 4 down time and Start-Up Time pairs.
+For a Generating Unit or a Resource-Specific System Resource, the submitted Start-Up Time expressed in minutes (min) as a function of down time expressed in minutes (min) must be a staircase function with up to three (3) segments defined by a set of one (1) to four (4) down-time and Start-Up Time pairs.
 The Start-Up Time is the time required to start the resource if it is offline longer than the corresponding down time.
 The CAISO shall model Start-Up Times for Multi-Stage Generating Resource at the MSG Configuration level and Transition Times are validated based on the Transition Matrix submitted as provided in Section 27.8.
 The last segment will represent the time to start the unit from a cold start and will extend to infinity.
 The submitted Start-Up Time function shall be validated as follows:

-(a) The first down time must be zero (0) min.
+(a) The first down time must be zero (0) minutes.

 (b) The down time entries must match exactly (in number, sequence, and value) the corresponding down time breakpoints of the maximum Start-Up Time function, as registered in the Master File for the relevant resource.